The following has been documented to advise how to enable Single Sign-On (SSO) using their Active Directory Federation Service (ADFS).

 Scroll down to panel ‘SAML Single sign-on’, and click the panel (1) to reveal the settings

-Enable (1) SAML single sign-on, then enter the metadata URL (2) of your identify provider for Gearbox to contact (this URL must use HTTPS).
-Lastly, paste in the full signing certificate (3) from your identify provider and click save (4).
+Enable (1) SAML single sign-on, then enter the Sign Sign-On URL (2) and optional metadata URL (3) of your identify provider for Gearbox to contact (these URLs must use HTTPS).
+Lastly, paste in the full signing certificate (4) from your identity provider and click Save (5).

 Once successfully saved, the following information will be provided to assist with setting up the identity provider.